 Since low-income Americans are often only a paycheck away from being homeless, an emergency - including the loss of a job, a car accident or a large rent hike - may push them over the edge.

-Of the estimated 600,000 homeless Americans, which includes veterans, students and families, about 30 percent who aren’t in shelters are living in their cars or trucks, according to Graham Pruss, former director of Seattle University’s Vehicular Residency Program.
+Of the estimated 500,000 to 600,000 homeless Americans - which includes veterans, students, and families - about 30 percent of those who aren't in shelters live in their cars or trucks, according to Graham Pruss, former director of Seattle University's Vehicular Residency Program.
 For them, a vehicle may be all that stands between them and the streets.
-Besides offering protection against cold and rain, Pruss has said, it’s much safer to sleep in your car than on the streets.
+Besides offering protection against cold and rain, Pruss has said, it's much safer to sleep in your car than on the streets.

 Unfortunately, the number of laws that ban sleeping in vehicles "has exploded across the country since 2011, increasing to a greater degree than any other form of criminalization law," reports the National Law Center on Homelessness & Poverty.
 "The effect of these laws is to force homeless people from what may be their only option for safe refuge onto the public streets - where it may similarly be illegal for them to sleep."

-According to homeless advocates and the former homeless, the best places to sleep undetected in your vehicle are truck stops and highway rest stops, camp sites, residential neighborhoods (near a home but in front of a side fence) and in designated “safe” parking lots — if the community offers them.
+According to homeless advocates and former homeless people, the best places to sleep undetected in your vehicle are truck stops and highway rest stops, campsites, residential neighborhoods (near a home but in front of a side fence), and in designated "safe" parking lots — if the community offers them.
 Advocates advise using blinds or curtains for privacy.